carpentries/carpentrycon/AtoZ_of_CarpentryCon.md

 ##### New Members

 Are you new to The Carpentries?
 Do you want to learn more about the organization and how you can support it?
 CarpentryCon is the place for you.
 Actually a **_better_** start for you than the rest of us had, as you will have an opportunity for face-to-face networking and interaction.
-We understand that it could be very frightening if you don't know anyone, but the community has a history of being very friendly and inclusive, so don't be afraid to say 'Hi' and introduce yourself.
+We understand that it could be frightening if you don't know anyone, but the community has a history of being very friendly and inclusive, so don't be afraid to say 'Hi' and introduce yourself.
 You will be surprised how many friends you will leave the conference with.
 Join the ice-breaker session and, when in doubt, contact the welcome team.

 ##### Name Tags